hariseldon99/hariseldon99.github.io/MediaServer_notes.md

   ```

 ## Extras

+## Bittorrent thin clients
+The web interface for the [transmission bittorrent client](https://transmissionbt.com/) is a bit basic.
+You can enhance it with a better web interface, or use a client from another machine to connect to it.
+Details are available in the [web site of transmission itself](https://transmissionbt.com/resources/).

+Alternatively, you can try deluge, a more sophisticated bittorrent client with a more detailed web interface.
+However, transmission, coded mainly in C/C++, [has the lowest resource usage of all bittorrent clients](https://transmissionbt.com/about/).
+Deluge, coded in python, consumes much more memory.

 ### Additional peer-to-peer apps
 In addition to bittorrent, I'm experimenting with other [p2p](https://techterms.com/definition/p2p) networks.
 The Radarr and Sonarr PVR applications only support bittorrent and usenet, as far as I know.
 In addition, I have tried the following independently